Car Tax Calculator guide

 Full details on latest VED rates can be found on Next Green Car’s Car Tax microsite.

 BIK Company Car Tax

-BIK Company Car Tax is based on your income tax band, vehicle type, the P11D £ value and official NEDC vehicle CO2 emissions.
-Tax payable is shown for each financial year from 2019 to 2022 together with the total BIK tax for the three-year period.
+For new cars, BIK Company Car Tax is based on your income tax band, vehicle type, the P11D £ value and, for all vehicles registered from 06 April 2020, official WLTP vehicle CO2 emissions.
+Tax payable is shown for each financial year from 2021 to 2024 together with the total BIK tax for the three-year period.

-Some used cars do not have a P11D figure.
-In these cases, the BIK Tax Payable is shown as “not available” and the BIK figures for either vehicle are not included in the summary savings figure at the top of the results.
+For used cars, BIK Company Car Tax is based on your income tax band, vehicle type, the P11D £ value and, for all vehicles registered before 06 April 2020, official NEDC vehicle CO2 emissions.
+Tax payable is shown for each financial year from 2021 to 2024 together with the total BIK tax for the three-year period.
+In cases where used cars do not have a P11D figure, the BIK Tax Payable is shown as “not available” and the BIK figures for either vehicle are not included in the summary savings figure at the top of the results.

 Full details on latest BIK rates can be found on Next Green Car’s Company Car Tax microsite.

 London Congestion Charge (C-Charge) is based on the current daily charge of £15 (for applicable cars and applies 7am – 10pm every day, excluding 25th December) and the frequency of trips into the Congestion Charge Zone.
 The total charge is shown for a three-year period.